moritzlindner/PatchR/README.md

 # apply any function to the PMSeries object, in this case, make mean over all sweeps
 tmp<-apply(tmp, "Sweep", mean, ReturnPMTRace = T)

-# and return as data.fram
+# and return as data.frame
 as.data.frame(tmp)

 ```